These Homemade Chewy Brownies are thick, chewy and made completely from scratch. You’ll never need a box mix again!!

 One solution was to the beat the eggs and sugar well.
 This didn’t work for me, ever.
 I tried several times and each time the brownies came out really weird.
 They taste great but had a weird texture so I started over.
 I also found out that you need a large amount of white sugar to get that crust.
 So, sorry for all the sugar but this was the smallest amount I could use and still get that crust.

 Now, using a large amount of sugar also brings up another possible problem.
 It can make the brownies a little grainy.
 So, to solve this problem I added the sugar in with the unsweetened chocolate and water and briefly cooked it over medium low heat to melt the chocolate and start to dissolve the sugar.
-It doesn’t take very long so don’t worry.
+The sugar will not dissolve completely though.

 Another thing I want in a good homemade brownie is flavor.
 I used a larger amount of vanilla and three kinds of chocolate-unsweetened chocolate, cocoa powder and chocolate chips.
 You will notice I didn’t use any coffee or espresso powder, that’s because I don’t like the flavor it adds.
 I know it is supposed to deepen the chocolate flavor, and while I do believe it does just that, I can also taste the coffee.

 No, it’s not in my head either.
 It’s just a slight after taste and I am just not a coffee person, never have been and never will be.
 Go ahead and shake your head at me.
 If my mom were still alive you could even ask her.
 She would come to visit us and actually bought us a coffee maker so she could have her beloved cup of joe.
 It only came out when she was here.
 I know, I know!